WinnieKiarago/Data-Analysis-and-Visualization-with-Excel/README.md

 # Data-Analysis-and-Visualization-with-Excel

-## Road Accident Excel Data Analysis
+## Road Accident Data Analysis with Excel
 1. Requirement gathering from client
 2. Identify the Stakeholders of the Project
 3. Data cleaning as per the requirement